Mark-MDO47/MDOpythonUtils/DirectoryWalk/README.md

 Usage of --cmp_ignore is the fastest case - it will tell you if there are files/directories on one drive not found on the other.

+**NOTE** - the --cmp_* options are for FILE comparison.
+The directories themselves are not checked directly; they are only checked for the information they return.